RakhithJK/dbeaver-dbeaver-wiki/Data-Filters.md

-You can apply custom filters to any table contents or query results.
+You can apply custom filters to table contents or query results.
 There are several ways in which you can filter data in the table.

 One of the ways is to use the filter field above the table next to the top toolbar.
 To filter data, enter an SQL expression into the field and click the Apply filter criteria button (![](images/ug/Apply-filter-criteria-button.png)) next to the field or press <kbd>Enter</kbd>.